 Before we dig too deeply into any of these companies, we will also share a quick overview of the best options.
 After all, we know how busy you are, and you might just want to identify the best company and move on.

-For our money, it doesn’t get any better than ZenBusiness.
+At ZenBusiness, we have a highly affordable offer that appeals to a wide variety of entrepreneurs.
 For just $99 for the first year ($199 after that), ZenBusiness will serve as your registered agent in Minnesota, providing reliable service at a fair price.
-ZenBusiness has thousands of positive reviews, it’s a socially conscious company, and it offers solid customer support.
+ZenBusiness has thousands of positive reviews, we’re a socially conscious company, and we offer solid customer support.
 What’s not to like?

 However, it’s not all about ZenBusiness.
-We also appreciate what several other companies have to offer for Minnesota registered agent service, especially Northwest Registered Agent and Incfile.
+Some of our competitors also have intriguing offers for Minnesota registered agent service, including Northwest Registered Agent and Incfile.
 Is one of them a better fit for your business?
 Or is hiring ZenBusiness the right call?
 Read on to find out!

 What Does Minnesota Law Say About Registered Agents?

 Each state has its own rules and regulations surrounding registered agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Minnesota requires.

-In Minnesota, we’ll need to take a look at The Minnesota Statutes, which says:
+In Minnesota, we’ll need to take a look at The Minnesota Statutes, which say:

-- Every entity that goes on file (i.e., registers) with the Secretary of State (both domestic and foreign) must appointed a registered agent
+- Every entity that goes on file (i.e., registers) with the Secretary of State (both domestic and foreign) must appoint a registered agent

-- The agent may be a natural resident of Minnesota OR a business entity with authority to operate in the state
+- The agent may be a natural resident of Minnesota OR a business entity with the authority to operate in the state

 - An agent must be continuously maintained